depeche-io/data-on-kubernetes-yaml-is-my-dba-2025/presentation-prepare.md

 Summing up:

 Originally: A seasoned DBA was running on a VM with lot of scripts.
-You couldn't have a vacation.
+He couldn't have a vacation.

 We've simplified it: now you can have this YAML